• Skip to primary navigation

 If you liked this recipe, you may also enjoy:

-• Aloo Palak (Spinach and Potato Curry)
+Aloo Palak (Vegan Spinach Potato Curry)

 You can also check out my full list of vegan mains.